• Project

 The welfare state must move beyond constant reaction and instead focus on proactive empowerment.
 Through financial education and initial capital, Initial Capital creates genuine opportunities for people to take social mobility into their own hands.

-Moritz Rüppel – Project Lead and Head of Policy Unit
+Moritz Rüppel – Project Lead and Head of Policy & Projects

 Concept